 He explained the rationale:

-• Area C: This is designated employment land south of Second Line in Fergus, chosen for its proximity to Hwy.
-6. A hydro corridor runs through this property.
+- Area C: this is designated employment land south of 2nd Line in Fergus, chosen for its proximity to Highway 6.
+A hydro corridor runs through this property.
 This is where the battery storage facility requested by Aypa Power could be located;

-• Area G: This land south of First Line in Elora would be employment land, chosen for its proximity to County Road 7 and to existing industry.
+- Area G: this land south of 1st Line in Elora would be employment land, chosen for its proximity to Wellington Road 7 and to existing industry.

 Salmon said the new boundary “matches exactly” the land necessary to meet the land needs requirements.